zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

       d
 ```

-This means that we don’t have a match, and we should be progressing along the grid through going to
+This means that we don’t have a match, and we should be going to the next occurrence of the first
-the next occurrenct of the first letter.
+letter, inside the grid.
 If the asterisk is replaced by the correct missing letter:

 ```
       g